ditpowuh/chat-beyond/README.md

 <br/>
 Updating to the latest version of the application is highly recommended for bug fixes and to get new models.

-This project is made with the runtime [Bun](https://bun.com/) and the languages `TypeScript` and `JavaScript`.
+This project is made with the runtime [Bun](https://bun.com/) in mind (with Node.JS support).
+The languages used in this project are `TypeScript` and `JavaScript`.

-> Note that this does NOT cover the cost of using the models.
+> Note that this app does NOT cover the cost of using the models for you.

 Overview/Features:
 - Able to use any of OpenAI's models (if technical users need a specific model, `models.ts` can be modified)
 - Locally stored conversations and data (in a place where it is easy to find and accessible)
 - Estimates input cost by calculating the number of tokens and applying the model's pricing
-- Made to be lightweight as possible whilst keeping it robust and maintaining ease of use and configurability
+- Made to be lightweight as possible, whilst keeping it robust and maintaining ease of use and configurability
-- User interface built from the ground up that supports showing images and code
+- User interface built from the ground up, with support for showing images and code

 This app is recommended if you:
 1. do not constantly use ChatGPT on both a daily and frequent basis